guimouraO1/Goes16-Processamento-cpa/README.md

 - The file ```dirs.py``` defines input, output and temporary directories where images will be read, processed and stored.
 - A dictionary called ```bands``` is created that represents the processing status of each image band.
 Initially, all bands are marked as unprocessed (False).
 - The ```conf_log``` function is called to configure logging.
 Next, the start variable is initialized to record the moment the script starts.
-- The ``` check_images```  function is called to check if there are new images to process.
+- The ``` checarImagens```  function is called to check if there are new images to process.
 The band dictionary is updated to reflect this information.
 - If there is at least one new image to process (any band with True value in the dictionary), the ```processing``` function is called to perform image processing.
 - Image processing is performed, considering specific variables (`br` and `sp`).
 - Which causes the band to be processed for both variables.
 - Processed images will be stored in the output directory (`dir_out`).
-- After processing, the function ```remove_images``` is called to remove images that have already been processed from the temporary images directory.
+- After processing, the function ```removeImagens``` is called to remove arq.nc that have already been processed from dir_in.
 - The ```quantity_products``` function is called to control the quantity of products (images) to keep for producing an animated GIF.
 - Then the ```process_gif``` function is called to create an animated GIF from the processed images.
 - The ```send_products``` sends the processed images to a specific site (cpa.unicamp.br).